Ik-Emmanuel/Linear-Regression-Technique/README.md

-# Using The Linear Regression Technique.
+# Use of a simple Linear Regression Technique.
 ## By I.K Emmananuel

 * [Project Description](#ProjectDescription)